 - Whisk the eggs and milk together and season with salt and pepper.

-- Scatter the bacon and cheese over the pastry base and top with the onions
+- Scatter the bacon and cheese over the pastry base and top with sliced onions

 - Pour over the egg mixture and sprinkle the parsley over the top.